apache/metron/metron-deployment/packaging/ambari/metron-mpack/README.md

 The MPack will make all Metron services available in Ambari in the same manner as any other services in a stack.
 These can be installed using Ambari's user interface using "Add Services" or during an initial cluster install.

-#### Co-Location

-1. The Parsers, Enrichment, Indexing, and Profiler masters should be colocated on a host with a Kafka Broker.
-This is necessary so that the correct Kafka topics can be created.

-1. The Enrichment and Profiler masters should be colocated on a host with an HBase client.
-This is necessary so that the Enrichment, Threat Intel, and Profile tables can be created.

-This colocation is currently not enforced by Ambari and should be managed by either a Service or Stack advisor as an enhancement.

 #### Kerberization

 The MPack allows Metron to be automatically kerberized in two different ways.